cissagatto/WinTieLoss/README.md

 ### Example of Application

-Suppose you have three classification models $ A $, $ B $, and $ C $, and you apply them to 10 different datasets.
+Suppose you have three classification models $A$, $B$, and $C$, and you apply them to 10 different datasets.
 After calculating the performance metric for each model on each dataset, you compare the results.
-If model $ A $ wins on 7 datasets, ties on 2, and loses on 1, your Win-Tie-Loss chart may show that $ A $ is the best model overall, while $ B $ and $ C $ have more losses or ties.
+If model $A$ wins on $7$ datasets, ties on $2$, and loses on $1$, your Win-Tie-Loss chart may show that $A$ is the best model overall, while $B$ and $C$ have more losses or ties.
 In summary, a Win-Tie-Loss chart is an effective way to summarize and interpret comparisons between multiple methods in machine learning problems, highlighting the relative performance of the methods clearly and concisely.

 ## Instalation